teiid/teiid.io/content/about/faq.md

 ---
 [**About**](..) &nbsp;&nbsp; < &nbsp;&nbsp; [**Why Teiid**](../why-teiid) &nbsp;&nbsp; | &nbsp;&nbsp; **FAQ** &nbsp;&nbsp; | &nbsp;&nbsp; [**Basics**](../basics) &nbsp;&nbsp; | &nbsp;&nbsp; [**Project History**](../history)

-## What is Teiid?
-First it's a whiptailed lizard, but it's much more.
-Teiid provides a data virtualization and secure data access layer that can simplify your data integration with your applications.

 ## Frequently Asked Questions

-<div id="proj_faq">**What is Teiid?**

 Teiid is a flexible Java component that provides integrated access to multiple data sources through a single uniform API.
 Teiid is a query engine for integrating data from multiple sources in an optimal manner.
 Using Teiid, your applications can access information using standard JDBC/ODBC/OData/REST, even if that information resides in more than one source or in sources that do not understand standard queries.

+### What is Teiid?

+First it's a whiptailed lizard, but it's much more.
+Teiid provides a data virtualization and secure data access layer that can simplify your data integration with your applications.

 ### Is Teiid a database management system?